ellelang/LRs/Vocabulary Grocery.md

 - pane: A pane of glass is a flat sheet of glass in a window or door
 - infiltrate
 - turn into subdivision
-- Dedicated: devoted to a cause, ideal, or purpose : ZEALOUS <a dedicated scholar>
+- Dedicated: devoted to a cause, ideal, or purpose : adj.
+ZEALOUS <a dedicated scholar>
 - rally: unite to support

 SAVING PITTOCK MANSION